jonmbake/discourse-user-bulk-action/README.md

 ```
 This script will perform a bulk action on the following users: User1, User2.
-Note: When performing an Update the values are matched on email.
+Note: An UPSERT will create a user if an account for the email address doesn't exist, otherwise it will update the user record if it exists.

-Please enter the action you would like to perform: CREATE, UPDATE, ACTIVATE or INACTIVATE.
+Please enter the action you would like to perform: UPSERT, ACTIVATE or INACTIVATE.
 ```